tadaspetra/nextjs-video-call/BLOG.md

 ## Call Page
 In the Call component that we will build with the `agora-rtc-react`, we want to print the name of the channel we have joined.

 The redirect we used in the previous section is dynamic, and it will be different depending on the channelName we entered.
-To handle this in Next, we need to create a `channel` folder and and a `[channelName]` folder within and lastly a `page.tsx` file.
+To handle this in Next, we need to create a `channel` folder and a `[channelName]` folder within and lastly a `page.tsx` file.
 The square brackets signify that the dynamic channel name in our URL will be passed as a parameter in this component.
 We just need to retrieve the channel name and display it in our UI.

 So we retrieve the channel name from our params, and display it in the top left of our screen above the video call component.